agile-dev-assignments/project-setup-team-ikedacho-visionary/CONTRIBUTING.md

     *   Project value: O-zone's value is to create an efficient social media management platform.
 Users could create, publish and analyze contents they and others post on various social media accounts.
 *  ### Team Norms
     *   Members should all try their best to work cooperatively for the final workable product.
     *   Members must join team stand-ups three times a week on Monday, Wednesday, and Saturday at 10 AM EST. (11 PM China time) mandatorily on [Zoom](https://nyu.zoom.us/j/99111537533).
-The team would clarify each member's job for the week on Monday stand-ups and update the Task Board accordingly; Team would also check progress on Wednesday stand-ups and all works assigned on Monday should be expected to be done on Friday.
+The team would clarify each member's tasks for the week on Monday stand-ups and update the Task Board accordingly; Team would also check progress on Wednesday stand-ups and all works assigned on Monday should be expected to be done on Friday.
     *   Definition of Done:
         *   Work should be only considered done when it satisfies agreed user stories and/or tasks.
         *   Each new feature added should be only considered done after getting peer reviewed and passed tests before merging.